Command reference

 checkout Check out a snapshot to a directory

-verify Verify the integrity of a staged snapshot
+verify Verify the integrity of a snapshot in a store

 verify-cache Verify the integrity of the local cache